rohan-shenoy/rohan-shenoy.github.io/_projects/3_project.md

 **Thoughts:**
 In the first approach, we begin by blurring the image and then use the finite difference operators from above.
 The second approach, the Derivative of Gaussian (DoG) filter approach, we convolve the 2d Gaussian kernel with the D_x/D_y kernels before convolving with the image.
 Because convolution is a commutative operation, we get the same results from both of these appraoches, which can be seen in the smooth gradient magnitude image vs. the DoG gradient magnitude image.
 Finally, we provide the binary_edges image computed from our gradient magnitude image with an intensity threshold of 35.

+We see that by blurring first, we pick up much less noise throughout the image (no grass, etc).

 ---

 ## Part 2: Fun with Frequencies!